 Welcome to the Langport Heritage website

 This website is presented by the Langport & District History Society.
-On these pages we aim to celebrate the rich history of the Langport area in words and pictures.
-The section on Langport History displays some of the images we have been collecting over the past 10 years.
-Many local residents – and some from further afield – have shared their photographs and memories with us.
-Instead of a simple gallery, we give a bit of background or context for each subject.
+We aim to celebrate the rich history of the Langport area in words and images, and for each topic we try to give a bit of context.
 We have a special focus on Walter Bagehot, Langport’s most famous celebrity.
-He was born in Langport, and is buried here, but his career in banking and journalism brought him not just a national, but an international reputation that endures to this day.
+He was born in Langport, worked in the Bank here, and is buried here, but his career in banking and journalism brought him not just a national, but an international reputation that endures to this day.

 Read our latest news items below